planetWayne/homebridge-sonos-starter/README.md

 <s>At this point - there is no NPM - haven't figured that out yet!!</s> [Yes there is now!](https://www.npmjs.com/package/homebridge-sonos-starter-track)

-## Version 10.0.15 Update
-Now adds an optional extra field to turn off individual zones / players when the Sonos is turned off.
-Now instead of a ‘pause all’ which stops all players, you can now name as part of the setup which players / zones you wish to turn off.
-NOTE: I can’t at this point confirm if this works fully - please test and feedback!
-(I need another player or two ;-))

 ## Prerequisites